How to Create a Social Media Calendar in 5 steps

 • Experiment with new formats and channels

 A pre-planned and scheduled social media content calendar saves you loads of time!
 In return, you'll have more possibilities to do research, commit to social listening, and develop new ways to engage your audience.
-As an agency, you can also use this time to explore other services you could offer to your client as well.

 7. It leaves extra time to prepare holiday campaigns

-Big holidays, like Valentine's Day, Independence Day, Halloween, Thanksgiving, and Christmas, as well as those particular ones, are great opportunities to reward your loyal fans and attract new ones.
+Big holidays, such as Valentine's DayIndependence DayHalloweenThanksgivingChristmas, and others, are great opportunities to reward your loyal fans and attract new ones.

 Step 1: Revisit the client onboarding questionnaire

-Before committing to creating a content plan for the upcoming year, you and your clients need to revisit the onboarding questionnaire.
+Before committing to creating a content plan for the upcoming period, you and your clients need to revisit the onboarding questionnaire.
 This will allow you both to get back on the same page, re-evaluate goals and objectives, and consider new content ideas and mediums.

 You could use this occasion to look over the client's main call-to-action (CTA):